robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 "_Religion is a very useful tool to give meaning to the unknown; but science or philosophy gives more accurate explanations._" -  Cesar Diaz

+"_We ought, in every instance, to submit our reasoning to the test of experiment, and never to search for truth but by the natural road of experiment and observation.
+Thus mathematicians obtain the solution of a problem by the mere arrangement of data, and by reducing their reasoning to such simple steps, to conclusions so very obvious, as never to lose sight of the evidence which guides them._" ~ Lavoisier

 “_What I cannot create, I do not understand._”
                       – Richard Feynman